Twana: Modern-day

 Today, most of the Twana population live on the Skokomish Indian Reservation and the Chehalis Indian Reservation.
 On the Skokomish Reservation, Twana members hold personal naming and salmon run festivals.
 There is a tribal K-4 school on the Reservation.
-The Twana language is spoken and taught through a language project, and similarly there is a basket project that several neighboring tribes take part in.
+The Twana language is spoken and taught through a language project.
+They and several neighboring tribes also take part in a basket project, to pass on the traditional craft of basket making.